-(5) TIME PERIODS AND CONDONATION
+(7) EXTENSION OF TIME PERIODS AND CONDONATION

-- (a) Any late referral or application may be condoned on good cause shown, by an arbitrator appointed for that purpose.
-Such an arbitrator must be appointed by the General Secretary from the agreed panel of arbitrators. - (b) Notwithstanding the time periods stipulated in this agreement, the parties may agree to longer time periods for the resolution of any dispute. - (c) If a party does not comply with the timeframes set in this constitution because it is involved in resolving the matter through the grievance procedures, then this will constitute good cause for condonation. - (d) An arbitrator adjudicating a condonation application must determine the application, as far as it is reasonably possible, by means of written submissions from the parties.
+- (a) The Council may require the referring party to set out in writing, on the appropriate forms as prescribed by the Council, the application for condonation of a late referral of a dispute. - (b) Any late referral or application may be condoned on good cause shown, by an arbitrator appointed for that purpose.
+Such an arbitrator must be appointed by the General Secretary from the agreed panel of arbitrators. - (c) Notwithstanding the time periods stipulated in this agreement, the parties may agree to longer time periods for the resolution of any dispute. - (d) If a party does not comply with the timeframes set in this Constitution because it is involved in resolving the matter through the gnevance procedures, then this will constitute good cause for condonation.